Table of contents

 Is Passwordless Authentication Secure?

-Depending on how you define safety, passwordless authentication solutions may or may not be secure.
-However, passwordless authentication is secure; if by safe, we mean less vulnerable to common cyberattacks and harder to crack.
+Passwordless authentication solutions may or may not be secure, depending on how you define safety.
+However, passwordless authentication is secure; if by safe, we mean less vulnerable to common cyberattacks and more challenging to crack.

-If you deem ‘safe’ is synonymous with ‘unbreachable’ then the answer is no. There is not a single authentication method in existence that is impenetrable.
+If you consider ‘safe’ synonymous with ‘unbreakable,’ then the answer is no. Not a single authentication method is impenetrable.
 While there may not be an obvious way to hack it, the most skilled hackers can find a way to get past its safeguards.

-Having stated that, passwordless methods are intrinsically more secure than passwords.
-A dictionary attack, which is frequently regarded as the most basic hacking method, is one example of how a bad actor may compromise a password-based system (keep trying different passwords until you get a match).
+Having stated that passwordless methods are intrinsically more secure than passwords.
+A dictionary attack, frequently regarded as the most basic hacking method, is one example of how a bad actor may compromise a password-based system (keep trying different passwords until you get a match).

 A dictionary attack is possible even for amateur hackers.
 To compromise a passwordless system, on the other hand, requires a substantially higher level of hacking expertise and knowledge.
-For instance, a hacker can only fake a fingerprint using the most sophisticated AI algorithms.
+For instance, hackers can only fake fingerprints using the most sophisticated AI algorithms.

 Passwordless Connection vs Passwordless Login

-Account linking can use to connect a passwordless login identity with identities from other connections, just like how linking multiple email addresses or mobile phone numbers used for the Passwordless connection.
+Account linking can connect a passwordless login identity with identities from other connections, just like linking multiple email addresses or mobile phone numbers used for the Passwordless connection.

 How Can I Use Passwordless Authentication?